eliasrhoden/eliasrhoden.github.io/_posts/2022-01-15-SimulationInCNC.md

 x_s[k] = x_s[k-1] + f(x_s[k])\Delta T
 $$

-In the following code snippet I implemented a simple simulation of *a mass on a cart* where the position of the cart is $p$, and the the acceleration of the cart is given as
+In the following code snippet I implemented a simple simulation of *a mass on a cart* where the position of the cart is $$p$$, and the the acceleration of the cart is given as

 $$